 What’s Cooking?

-Chef Julie Davi and her team prepare nutritious school meals daily for our Champlain students.
+Chef Leah and her team prepare nutritious school meals daily for our Champlain students.
 Visit our District School Food Project Website to learn more about food at school.

 Meal Service Times and Costs